tchamelot/drosix/doc/workspace-docs/03-model.md

 \end{bmatrix}
 ```

-Then, the relation which links the attitude velocity and the propellers thrust and moment are:
+Then, the relation linking the attitude velocity to the propellers thrust and moment are:

 ```math
 \begin{aligned}